knightsamar/rapidsms-envaya/README.md

 Setting up logging
 ==================

 This is an optional step.
-Setting up logging properly, will help you set troubleshoot any issues.
+Setting up logging properly will help you troubleshoot any issues.

-To setup the logger, add the following to your `settings.py` in the  LOGGING section.
+To setup the logger, add the following to your `settings.py` in the **LOGGING** section.

 ```
         'envayasms' : {
             'handlers' : ['file'],